 Promazine: May enhance the myelosuppressive effect of Myelosuppressive Agents.
 Monitor therapy

-Cardiovascular: Hypertension (20%)
+Cardiovascular: Hypertension (18% to 20%)

 Dermatologic: Skin rash (21%)